New York couple shot and killed in small town in apparent 'targeted' attack, police say

 Authorities are still hunting for the shooter who gunned down a young couple in a small upstate New York town Monday, in what police called a targeted attack.

-A man described as wearing a “dark hoodie and a green hat” shot and killed Joshua Niles, 28, and Amber Washburn, 24, near the Sodus Central School District, the Wayne County Sheriff’s deputies said Tuesday.
+A man described as wearing a “dark hoodie and a green hat” shot and killed Joshua Niles, 28, and Amber Washburn, 24, in Sodus, near the Central School district, the Wayne County Sheriff’s deputies said Tuesday.

 A witness told police the man ran through the backyard of a home near the shooting, chief deputy Stephen Sklenar said, according to the Rochester Democrat & Chronicle.